Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Louisville.
-Research shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Louisville.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $300,000 Louisville home, that could mean over $12,000 in added value.